thephez/dash-docs/_includes/helpers/summaries.md

 {% assign summary_signMessageWithPrivKey="signs a message with a given private key." %}
 {% assign summary_signRawTransaction="signs a transaction in the serialized transaction format using private keys stored in the wallet or provided in the call." %}
 {% assign summary_stop="safely shuts down the Dash Core server." %}
 {% assign summary_submitBlock="accepts a block, verifies it is a valid addition to the block chain, and broadcasts it to the network.
-Extra parameters are ignored by Bitcoin Core but may be used by mining pools or other programs." %}
+Extra parameters are ignored by Dash Core but may be used by mining pools or other programs." %}
 {% assign summary_validateAddress="returns information about the given Bitcoin address." %}
 {% assign summary_verifyChain="verifies each entry in the local block chain database." %}
 {% assign summary_verifyMessage="verifies a signed message." %}